• Skip to main content

 ✔ Best place to stay in Montreal for convenient shopping & entertainment

-Staying in the Underground City, you never need to set foot outdoors.
-It’s a network of tunnels and subsurface complexes under the centre Montreal.
+Staying in the Underground City, you’ll never need to set foot outdoors.
+This network of tunnels and subsurface complexes creeps under the centre of Montreal.

 Complexe Desjardins

-It now has at least a dozen hotels and hundreds of restaurants and stores.
+Underground City now has at least a dozen hotels and hundreds of restaurants and stores.
 In fact, the entire network now connects over 1,600 establishments.
+You’ll also find major office & shopping complexes like Place Ville-Marie and Complexe Desjardins.

 It’s almost entirely underground, but a few of the connections remain above ground.
 When travelling between some of the buildings, you’ll walk through a few ground-level tunnels and even one sky bridge.
 This makes it an “indoor city,” instead of a true underground city.